javalite/site-content/src/activejdbc/pass_through_framework.md

   and immediately discarded.

-In a context of short web requests, the Pass-through framework is smaller, faster, and simpler than the one that is based on references.
+In a context of short web requests, the Pass-through framework is smaller, faster, and simpler than the one that is based on reference graphs.

-ActiveJDBC does not attempt to convert data types and relies on the underlying driver for most data conversions during read and write operations.
+ActiveJDBC also does not attempt (by default) to convert data types but rather relies on the underlying JDBC driver for most data conversions during read and write operations.
 Most database drivers do a great deal of conversion

 ## Loading records